• Skip to primary navigation

 shepherd's pie in the cast-iron skillet overhead view.

-The cast-iron skillet shepherd’s pie is a complete meal cooked in a skillet: meat, gravy, and mashed potatoes layered together to produce the most comforting and flavorful dish possible.
-This an easy recipe that your whole family will love!
+The cast-iron skillet shepherd's pie is a complete meal cooked in a skillet: meat, gravy, and mashed potatoes layered together to produce the most comforting and flavorful dish possible.
+This is an easy recipe that your whole family will love!

 Try more of our comforting casseroles, for instance, Healthy Broccoli Potato Casserole, Mushroom Polenta Casserole (with Cheese), Meatball Potato Casserole, or Ground Beef Cauliflower Casserole.

-What is shepherd’s pie?
+• What to serve with shepherd's pie?

 Recipe ingredients